 In this guide, you will learn about the Lexus check engine light, symptoms, common problems, and how to read the codes via the OBD-II port.

-In case there are engine or emission related problems, a yellow ‘check engine’ or "service engine soon" light will illuminate on your dashboard.
-In some cases it will be accompanied with a ‘cruise control’, TRAC Off or a ‘VSC’ light.
+In case there are engine or emission-related problems, a yellow check engine or "service engine soon" light will illuminate on your dashboard.

-Symptoms that you will notice when you Lexus check engine lights stays on include:
+Common symptoms that you will notice when Lexus check engine light stays on include:

 - rough idling

 - rough shifting

 You also might notice that the car is misfiring or overheating.
 However, sometimes there are no symptoms at all.

 If your Lexus seems to be running fine, but the check engine light still comes on, don't brush it off.
 Please make sure you get it checked as soon as possible.